AlpineInc/liri/README.md

 -----------------------------------

-What can i do for you?
+?
+What can i do for you? exit
-  my-tweets
-  get-song-details
-  get-movie-details
-  do-what-it-says
-> exit